 Blockchain is a powerful intelligent technology that provides businesses with greater transparency and collaboration capabilities.

 Industries that perform processes such as manufacturing, 3D printing, spare parts management, procurement, logistics, finance, etc. can all fall victim to limited visibility and lack of trust among stakeholders, which can lead to process inefficiencies, misuse, fraud, theft of intellectual property, and disputes.
 Blockchain technology can address these needs with its ability to facilitate immutable data sharing across all participants while providing process automation with the use of smart contracts.
-This blog will highlight some blockchain use cases and how they relate to SAP solutions.
+This blog post will highlight some blockchain use cases and how they relate to SAP solutions.

 Procurement with SAP Ariba